ceramic-mug/JOSH-FARM-PROJECT-2019/README.md

     - It may be helpful to create a "Points" shapefule layer and define vertices first to make the polygon drawing easier.
 Google how to do this for instructions :P
 5. Single-click each vertex in order.
 The polygon will automatically take shape
 6. When you've finished defining one area of interest, right-click.
     - This will prompt you to enter data to the fields you've made.
-Increment integers for your IDs and use whatever label defines the polygon in the field you created when defining the shape
+Increment integers for your IDs and **enter a defining characteristic of the AOI into the "Kind" field.
+YOU MUST FILL OUT THE Kind and ID fields for my program to work**
-    - If you realize you want a label that you didn't make a field for, don't worry.
-Finish making your polygons and then add that field to the shapefile layer attribute table.
-Google "QGIS add field to shapefile attribute table" to see how to do this if you need to.
+    - If you made the shapefile but forgot to add a "Kind" field, you can do so by right-clicking on the AOI layer in the layer panel on the left of the QGIS window, clicking "Attribute Table", clicking "Add Field" in the toolbar of the attribute table, and defining that new field as "Kind"
-7. When you've finished creating polygons for all your areas of interest, click "Toggle Editing" again
+7. When you've finished creating polygons for all your areas of interest, click "Toggle Editing (the little pencil at the top)" again
     - Save when prompted

 And that's it!
 If you took your time and defined your polygons well, then your analysis will be ON POINT!
 If not, then your numbers will lie, so make sure you define your AOIs very well.